jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 </div>
  <div><p style="text-align: center;">Illustration of the training data for the skip-gram model.
 Source [12].</p></div>

-In the skip-gram model, each source word is inputted as a one-hot vector, and the output is a list (of length equal to the sliding window) of multinomial distributions.
+In the skip-gram model, each source word is inputed as a one-hot vector, and the output is a list (of length equal to the sliding window) of multinomial distributions.
 These distributions correspond to the expected probability of words appearing in the context.
 Training such a model is expensive, due to the number of input variables (as many as words) and the number of training examples.
 In [9] the authors of word2vec provides some tricks to speed up training, such as negative sampling and subsampling frequent words (see Part 2 of [12] for an explanation).
 See also [15] for a commented version of the original skip-gram code.

 <div style="text-align:center">
     <img src="/images/skip-gram.png" width="500">